Senior Curriculum

 Most subject combinations are possible and advice on suitable subjects is given during the Spring Term of Year 9.

-Public examinations at either GCSE or IGCSE level are normally taken at the end of Year 11.
+Public examinations for either GCSE or IGCSE level are usually taken at the end of Year 11.
 Departments choose the best course for their subject and the two qualifications are viewed as equivalent for the purposes of university entrance.
-Further information is available from the Head of Department of the subject concerned or from the subject teacher.
+Further information is available from each department.

 St Catherine’s has an outstanding Art Department.
 Over the years all our girls have established a track record of creating extraordinary works of art and exceptional academic success.
 In Public Examinations our girls have uniformly achieved the highest grades possible for many years.
 Fine Art, Painting and Photography are long established courses offered at examination level.
 Over the last five years we have also offered Textiles at GCSE and A Level, alongside Graphic Design at A Level.